telerik/kendo-ui-core/docs/controls/layout/splitter/how-to/expand-splitter-to-100-height.md

 ## See Also

-Other articles on Kendo UI Splitter:
+Other articles and how-to examples on the Kendo UI Splitter:

 * [Splitter JavaScript API Reference](/api/javascript/ui/splitter)
 * [How to Keep Pane Size in Percentages]({% slug howto_keeppanesizepercentages_splitter %})

+For more runnable examples on the Kendo UI Splitter, browse its [**How To** documentation folder]({% slug howto_addautoresizingsplittertowindow_splitter %}).